 - Use Cached Exchange Mode: If you want to keep mail accessible while Outlook is offline you can make changes accordingly.

 13.)
 Next, click on the More Settings button and go to the Security tab.
-Here, you will need to complete the following fields with mentioned entries.
+Here, you will need to complete the following fields with the mentioned entries.

 - Encrypt data between Microsoft Outlook and Microsoft Exchange: Uncheck this option